Constellation-Labs/euclid-development-environment/README.md

 USAGE: hydra <COMMAND>

 COMMANDS:
-  install        Removes the remote git build          Build all the containers start          Start from last snapshot start_genesis  Start all the containers stop           Stop all the containers destroy        Destroy all the containers status         Check the status of the containers
+  install           Removes the remote git build             Build all the containers start             Start from last snapshot start_genesis     Start all the containers stop              Stop all the containers destroy           Destroy all the containers status            Check the status of the containers remote_configure  Remotely configure cloud instances using Ansible remote_deploy     Remotely deploy to cloud instances using Ansible
 ```
 TIP: You can use the same `-h` in each command listed above to see the accepted parameters